nategrift/Flashback_Roku/README.md

 *Please install both api and client side to use this application*

 **API Server Installation**
+1. Download folder from Github or use git to clone repo.
-1. A MySql server needs to be running with a copy of the database located in the `/database` folder.
+2. A MySql server needs to be running with a copy of the database located in the `/database` folder.
-2. Type `npm install` to install the dependencies.
+3. Type `npm install` within project directory to install the dependencies.
-3. You will need to create a `.env` file.
+4. You will need to create a `.env` file.
 Simply copy the `sample.env` file and rename it to `.env`.
 Make sure the enviroment variables match your MySQL database.
 Example of the `.env`:
 ```[env]
 PORT=5000
 DB_HOST=localhost